BSU-Cybersecurity/BSU-Cybersecurity.github.io/_posts/2021-05-25-tcp-reset-attack-on-ssh.md

 tags: [network, security, ssh, tcp, attack]
 ---
 ### Overview
-In this demo, we will break an ssh connection between the victim and the ssh server.
+In this demo, we will break an SSH connection between the victim and the ssh server.

 ### Setup
 For this attack you will need 3 Linux VMs.